Protecting Ontario means investing in what we hold in common.

 The Ford government has systematically cut funding across multiple sectors

-Greenbelt land removed (later reversed); environmental oversight weakened
+Greenbelt land removed (later reversed); planning and oversight under pressure

 Species-at-risk protections weakened (Bill 5)